Donkorkrom robbery suspects demand ballistic report

 The Police Command at Donkorkrom got wind of the robbery incident and mobilised men who arrested the three accused persons on board the cab.

-The deceased's body has since been deposited at the Korle-Bu Teaching Hospital awaiting autopsy.
+The deceased’s body has since been deposited at the Korle-Bu Teaching Hospital awaiting an autopsy.

 DSP Annor said three other occupants of the bullion van, however, escaped unhurt while the policeman on guard was treated and discharged at the Donkorkrom Presbyterian Hospital.